You’ve created a dynamite report or lead magnet that is super helpful and meets your audience’s needs – Yah!!!

 Create a slide-share presentation with one main idea per slide that gives viewers an overview of what’s inside your report.
 Then link to the full report for those wanting more details.

-Choose an attention getting title and upload to Slideshare.net.
+Choose an attention-getting title and upload it to Slideshare.net.

 4. Create a Video

 This could be a video of slides as we just mentioned, or any other format you choose, including filming yourself presenting the information.